fsancheziohk/cardano-entropy/README.md

 * `--date-date`: The date that marks the end of the 24-hour window that we want to filter the data for.

 ## Download earthquake data from the Japan Meteorological Society

+Run these commands to download earthquake data from the Japan Meteorological Society website.

 ```bash
 $ cardano-entropy jma-quake --workspace="$WORKSPACE" --end-date-time "$END_DATE_TIME' --hours "$HOURS"